shizhan1992/Courses/README.md

 # Courses
-this repo is for courses project at uic
+this repo is for cs511 AI2 project.